Museum of Medieval Stockholm: Collections and exhibitions

+The museum presents the history of medieval Stockholm from the 1250s to the 1520s.
+Its displays recreate elements of the medieval city, including brick houses, market booths, workshops, a harbour and gallows, alongside archaeological remains and objects discovered in Stockholm.

-The museum enables visitors to experience medieval Stockholm, with its brick houses and booths, workshops, harbour and gallows.
-It relates the medieval history of the city from the 1250s to the 1520s.
-In 2010, to celebrate 800 years since the birth of Birger Jarl, the founder of Stockholm, the museum opened an exhibition with a reconstruction of his face.
+In 2010, to mark 800 years since the birth of Birger Jarl, traditionally regarded as the founder of Stockholm, the museum opened an exhibition featuring a reconstruction of his face.